|

 functions for the WVU Medical and Dental Corporations, and serves in a

-similar capacity for the WVU Physicians of Charleston, WV.
+similar capacity for the WVU Physicians of Charleston WV.
 This West

 Virginia native is a 1996 graduate of West Virginia University with a BSBA

-in accounting.
-Mr. Milvet serves on the United Way of Monongalia and Preston Counties as a board member, an
+the United Way of Monongalia and Preston Counties as a board member, an

 executive committee member, assistant treasurer and as the chairman of a

-development-stage planned giving committee.
 He also is a member of the American Institute of Certified Public

 Accountants, and is licensed to practice in West Virginia.
-He brings to the CIT Board his expertise in

 John E. Prescott, MD, FACEP

-and a professor of emergency medicine.
+emergency medicine.
 He was the founder and first director of the Center

 for Rural Emergency Medicine (CREM), an outreach program that provides